jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Coevolution/Coevolution.rst

 * From simulating life's intricacies to modeling financial systems, they show a lot of potential.

-* As we harness this potential, CEAs underscore the profound ways nature's ever-changing strategies can be repurposed to solve our most complex problems.
+* As we exploit this potential, CEAs underscore the profound ways nature's ever-changing strategies can be repurposed to solve our most complex problems.